KOKOMINTO/KINOKO/README.md

 - /setreactionrole (message)(channel)(reaction)(role)

 **Compilation:**
-- Rename template.env as just .env
-- Replace the token inside by a valid one
+- Rename template.env as just .env and replace the token inside by a valid one
-- ```python3 main.py```
+- Run ```python3 main.py```

 **Dependencies:**
 - python3